Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: Introduction

 \section{Introduction}

-Natural language processing (NLP) techniques are increasingly leveraged for work-related tasks as large volumes of unstructured job-related data become available.
-Standardizing this messy textual data against structured ontologies, such as standardized job titles and skills, is critical for deriving actionable insights in recruitment and talent management.
-A core obstacle is the extreme scale and long-tailed distribution of work-related categories~\cite{le2014esco}.
+Applications in labor market intelligence (LMI) demand specialized NLP systems capable of scaling across diverse tasks and extreme multi-label target spaces, while meeting strict latency constraints for processing unstructured data from heterogeneous sources.
+These requirements have driven isolated, task-specific developments in the field, with models and benchmarks targeting individual prediction tasks such as skill extraction or job normalization~\cite{zhang-etal-2022-skillspan,jobbert,decorte2025contextmatch_jobbertv2}.
+This fragmentation poses both practical and scientific limitations, accumulating inference and maintenance costs over tasks, while precluding potential cross-task knowledge transfer and holistic progress measurement.

-Significant progress has been made on individual NLP tasks in the work domain.
-Tailored encoders have dramatically improved in efficiency and accuracy in tasks such as skill extraction and job normalization~\cite{zhang-etal-2022-skillspan,jobbert}, and outperform far larger generative models~\cite{decorte2025contextmatch_jobbertv2}.
-However, these models and benchmarks are developed in isolation, targeting a single task.
-Concurrently, general-purpose text embedding models have rapidly advanced, pushing the overall performance on comprehensive cross-domain evaluation suites such as MTEB~\cite{muennighoff2022mteb}.
-While this progress demonstrates single representation models can be effective across many standard NLP tasks, both evaluation and models do not account for the specifics of the work domain, requiring a flexible grounding of high-cardinality canonical targets.
+Concurrently, general-purpose text embedding models have advanced rapidly, demonstrating with comprehensive benchmarks that a single model can be effective across many standard NLP tasks~\cite{thakur2021beir, muennighoff2022mteb}.
+However, both evaluation and models do not account for the specifics of the work domain, including grounding in domain-specific ontologies, extreme label cardinality, and high-speed inference.
+This raises a key question: can a single, efficient embedding model replace multiple task-specific systems for real-world LMI applications?

-In this work, we aim to address these challenges, both enabling a holistic evaluation over work-related tasks, and scrutinizing the capabilities of generalist embedding models.
-To this end, we propose a unified evaluation approach with WorkBench, the first comprehensive evaluation suite for work spanning six real-world job and skill understanding tasks.
-It includes cross-prediction tasks such as predicting skills for a given job and vice versa, normalization tasks such as job title and skill normalization, and enables semantic skill search and skill extraction.
-WorkBench formalizes all tasks as ranking problems and facilitates a common evaluation framework with standardized evaluation metrics to measure multi-task progress.
+To systematically investigate this question, we introduce WorkBench, a unified evaluation suite spanning six real-world job and skill understanding tasks.
+WorkBench includes cross-prediction tasks (predicting skills for jobs and vice versa), normalization tasks (job title and skill normalization), semantic skill search, and skill extraction, all curated from real-world sources.
+All tasks are formalized as ranking problems with standardized evaluation metrics, enabling principled multi-task progress measurement.